hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 ### 22/08/22: First branch
 - Restructured data into array of objects.
 - Adding early functionality, game now 'playable' thanks to the addition of character randomiser and guess buttons with corresponding alerts.
+- Full set of 20 characters added.
+- Player 2 functionality added.

 ---